gbby/Teaching-Activities/Cognitive Mapping.md

-# Cognitive Mapping I: Introduction
+# 1: Introduction to Cognitive Mapping

 Organize yourselves into small groups.
 Grab some pencil crayons and paper.
 Individually, sketch a "food tour" of some part of the city where you live (or the city where you're from).
 Your tour should include a route connecting three of your favourite restaurants or places to get food.